Urban Sound Play

 Where Is My Oginoshima?

-This is a sound poem of Tokyo, recorded in response to the disturbingly loud, chaotic overlap of noises Ioana was suddenly exposed to after spending the previous week in the peaceful, green, mountain village of Oginoshima.
-This urban audio collage documents both the sounds of Tokyo and acts as a search for peace, for “My Oginoshima”.
+This sound poem of Tokyo was recorded in response to the disturbingly loud, chaotic overlap of noises Ioana was suddenly exposed to, after spending the previous week in the peaceful, green, mountain village of Oginoshima.
+This urban audio collage documents both the sounds of Tokyo and acts as a search for peace, for “My Oginoshima.”

 Played in the dark at Meiji University, Tokyo, Japan (audience incl.
 Reiko Tomita of Team Zoo who remarked she had never noticed that that is how Tokyo sounds)